Article III: Academic Conduct

 Honor Code Amendments

-The Honor Code may be amended by a three-fourths vote of the full membership of the Honor Committee in consultation with Faculty Council and the Dean of Students Office.
+The Honor Code may be amended by a three-fourths vote of the full membership of the Honor Committee in consultation with Faculty Council and the Center for Student Success.